Kimiberry64/Kimiberry64/README.md

 - 💬 Ask me about things
 - 📫 How to reach me: never
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: YOUR MALWARES ARE ASS!!!
+GET OFF THE INTERNET DEPRESSION FAKERS!!!!
+IK YOUR ALTS, NOW STOP AND GET OFF THE INTERNET ONCE AND FOR ALL!!!!!!